 I tweet occasional content that I think could be valuable for the right reader, lots of it trending and about my life and yours.
 If you want to share in these riches, click me up at https://twitter.com/findingenvirons

-What the app does is find webpages for the purpose of putting content on Facebook, Twitter, and LinkedIn.
-Looking at it, I saw I needed to think of keywords for content that are both honest about what I am interested in doing, and valuable to people looking at me on Facebook and on Twitter.
+What the app does is to find webpages for the purpose of putting content on Facebook, Twitter, and LinkedIn.
+Looking at it after its overhaul, I saw I needed to think of keywords for content that were both honest about what I am interested in doing, and valuable to people looking at me on Facebook, and on Twitter.
 The reality of whether the more fringe areas of my research were or weren’t going to fly in the face of other people squarely confronted me.

 There is an idea in business that employees don’t work for the boss, that in fact, the boss works for the employees.
-I am an SMM, but I work for the people who like the page.
-I don’t have the freedom to indulge every avenue I want to if I don’t want to turn off the people I speak to, and it is probably true that new people I might interest will have similar sensibilities to those who are already involved.
+I work for the people who like the page.
+I don’t have the freedom to indulge every avenue I want to, if I don’t want to turn off the people I speak to, and it is probably true that new people I might possibly interest will have similar sensibilities to those who are already involved.

 I had envisioned that I would find a strategy to make this work when the time came.
 With fresh eyes, I began to see how to better use my content tools going forward.
 In the process, I became, in a small way, a more honest person, at least more honest about what I am doing on social.